Updated Aug 28, 2023

-- Build your workflows around how you want to run your business and take comfort in the fact that there is no single perfect way to build a workflow!
+Build your workflows around how you want to run your business.
+There is no single perfect way to build a workflow!

 Build your lead capture form

-- A lead capture is a sharable form that when submitted, brings a new client into Dubsado, creates a new project, and can automatically apply a workflow to that new project.
+A lead capture is a shareable form that when submitted, brings a new client into Dubsado, creates a new project, and can automatically apply a workflow to that new project.

-- Identify the different services you offer in your business, because each service may follow a different process.
-The lead capture can either start the same default workflow each time it is submitted, or it can start a different workflow based on which option the client selects from a workflow element.
+Identify the different services you offer in your business, because each service may follow a different process.
+The lead capture can either start the same default workflow each time it is submitted, or it can start a different workflow based on which option the client selects.

 Write out your process

-- Your process outline is the foundation for your workflows, so don't leave anything out!
-Note each and every package, form, email, scheduler, payment schedule, and manual task that is involved, as well as the timing of each step.
+Your process outline is the foundation for your workflows, so don't leave anything out!
+Note each and every package, form, email, scheduler, payment plan, and manual task that is involved, as well as the timing of each step.

-- Manual testing also gives you an opportunity to catch missing steps in your process or typos/mistakes in your content.
+Manual testing also gives you an opportunity to catch missing steps in your process or mistakes in your content.